orels1/shaders.orels.sh/src/pages/docs/vfx/clouds.md

 - Height Bottom: Controls the position of the gradient start, applied in local space
 - Height Top: Controls the position of the gradient end, applied in local space
 - Extrusion Mode: Determines the way the cloud movement is done
-  - Normal: The mesh will be move along the normal vectors of the surface
+  - Normal: The mesh will move along the normal vectors of the surface
   - World Space: The mesh will be moved along the pre-determined direction in world space
 - Extrusion Direction: Only visible when Extrusion Mode is set to World Space.
 Controls the world-space direction of the extrusion applied by the cloud noise
 - Only Top: Only visible when Extrusion Mod is set to World Space.
 Limits the vertex movement to the upwards-facing vertices